ricketts30/furigana/README.md

 ### Doing List

 * Story 0008 - update documentation and website
+* Story 0010 - settings: implement magnify_from, magnify_before

 ### To Do List